valeriapolozun/machine_learning_azure_capstone/README.md

 - Min samples split:4
 - Max depth: 50

-In the following screenshots you can see the status of the model training by using `RunDetails` widget as well as the best model trained with it's parameters:
+In the following screenshots you can see the status of the model training by using `RunDetails` widget:

 ![hyperdrive_run_details3_27april](https://user-images.githubusercontent.com/4347923/116284600-8ba4e900-a78d-11eb-8317-5a6ecbe39b7f.JPG)

 ![hyperdrive_run_details4_27april](https://user-images.githubusercontent.com/4347923/116284603-8c3d7f80-a78d-11eb-8e78-c5a598b1e1d1.JPG)

+Here we can see the best model trained with its parameters in the long list we get by running get.metrics() function for the best run:

 ![apr_27_Hyperdrive_best_model](https://user-images.githubusercontent.com/4347923/116284589-8a73bc00-a78d-11eb-9338-9f4a817fd5a9.JPG)

+Also the best run metrics are listed at the end of the list:

 ![apr_27_Hyperdrive_best_model2](https://user-images.githubusercontent.com/4347923/116284590-8a73bc00-a78d-11eb-9bd1-1ac63ce7f0c1.JPG)

+In MS Azure ML Studio we can also see the overview of all the child runs and the performance evolution in terms of Accuracy:

 ![apr_27_Hyperdrive_best_model3](https://user-images.githubusercontent.com/4347923/116284594-8b0c5280-a78d-11eb-8989-4c3b7d4ce9d8.JPG)

+In the Details tab of the best Child Run we can see the summary of that run with the metrics details on the right side:

 ![apr_27_Hyperdrive_best_model4_param](https://user-images.githubusercontent.com/4347923/116284596-8b0c5280-a78d-11eb-939d-d9b36d6811df.JPG)